Achievable rate region for three user discrete broadcast channel based on coset codes: Concluding remarks : Common parts of random variables and the need for structure

 This does not yet answer the need for containment under bivariate function.
-We envision a fundamentally richer notion of common part for a triple of random variables.
-Indeed, three nontrivial binary random variables $X,Y, Z=X\oplus Y$ have no common parts as defined earlier, since each pair has no common part and the triple does not admit a simultaneous common part.
+We recognize a richer notion of common part for a triple of random variables.
+Indeed, three nontrivial binary random variables $X,Y, Z=X\oplus Y$ have no common parts as defined earlier.
 Yet, the degeneracy in the joint probability matrix hints at a common part.
 Indeed, they possess a \textit{conferencing} common part.
 For example, the pair $(X,Y),Z$ have a common part.
 In other words, there exists a \textit{bivariate} function of $X,Y$ and a univariate function of $Z$ that agree with probability $1$.
 Containment of this bivariate function brings in the need for structured codes.
 Indeed, the resemblance to the problem studied by K\"orner and Marton \cite{197903TIT_KorMar} is striking.
 We therefore believe the need for structured codes for three (multi) user communication problems is closely linked to the notion of common parts of a triple (collection) of random variables.
 Analogous to conditional coding that contained univariate functions, endowing codebooks with structure is an inherent need to carefully handle additional degrees of freedom prevalent in larger dimensions.